johnkerl/miller/docs/src/manpage.md

         (class=math #args=variadic) Max of n numbers; null loses.
 The min and max functions also recurse into arrays and maps, so they can be used to get min/max stats on array/map values.

    1mmaxlen0m
         (class=stats #args=1) Returns the maximum string length of values in an array or map.
-Returns "" AKA void for array/map of length less than two; returns error for non-array/non-map types.
+Returns empty string AKA void for array/map of length less than two; returns error for non-array/non-map types.
        Example:
        maxlen(["ao", "alto"]) is 4